 All of the above is, of course, a generalization, but, as Ellen Goodman said, generalizations are generally true.

-A case in point is a clash I had with a potential editor for my book, Seeking Quan Am: A Dual Memoir of War and Vietnam.
+A case in point is a clash I had with a potential editor for, Seeking Quan Am: A Dual Memoir of War and Vietnam.

 And there it was, just what Fred had feared.
 But this man had asked a question, so I answered.